mrkkrp/lpnes/README.md

 anyway it's way better than the others.

 So, in this repository I've collected properly organized, elegant solutions to all exercises and practical sessions.
-I encourage you to open an issue if you know better way to solve some exercise.
-This repository is here to help those who learn the language improve their skill by looking at proper solutions.
+I encourage you to send a pull request if you know better way to solve some exercise.
+This repository is here to help those who learn the language improve their skills by looking at the best possible solutions.

 ## License